thycotic/ss-docs/remote-password-changing/sync-passwords-during-rpc/index.md

 ## Requirements

-* a Secret Server instance version 10.1.000000 or newer with a premium add-on or Enterprise Plus
+* A Secret Server instance version 10.1.000000 or newer with a premium add-on or Enterprise Plus
-* a PowerShell implementation enabled and working properly.
+* A PowerShell implementation enabled and working properly.
 See [Configuring WinRM for PowerShell](../../api-scripting/configuring-winrm-powershell/index.md)
 * the [WellnessChecker tool](http://updates.thycotic.net/tools/powershell.wellnesschecker.zip)

 For this procedure you will need to create the four types of user accounts listed below, and for each account you will need to create a corresponding secret in Secret Server with the account's login credentials and other information.

 Create the user accounts and secrets described below:

-* an API User account and a corresponding secret.
+* An API User account and a corresponding secret.
 This API User account will NOT take up a user license.
 Recommended templates for the secret include the Active Directory template and the Web Password template.
 Credentials may be a local account or an Active Directory service account assigned to the Synchronization group, but must be stored in Secret Server to be passed to the PowerShell script.
-* a primary parent account and a corresponding secret that has RPC set up and the PowerShell dependency script from this page attached.
+* A primary parent account and a corresponding secret that has RPC set up and the PowerShell dependency script from this page attached.
 The primary parent account credentials may be either a local account or an Active Directory service account assigned to the Synchronization group.
 * Child accounts with a corresponding secret for each account containing the child secret ID, with edit permissions granted to the API User account.
-* a privileged Active Directory account and a corresponding secret that can run PowerShell on the Secret Server machine.
+* A privileged Active Directory account and a corresponding secret that can run PowerShell on the Secret Server machine.

 To create a new dependency changer for synchronizing passwords during RPC, follow the procedure below.